 Terraces in the 17th arrondissement of Paris

-The Solis restaurant terrace
+The terrace of the Solis restaurant

-The hidden terrace of the Solis restaurant is tucked away inside the Renaissance Paris Arc de Triomphe hotel.
-This small intimate and very quiet terrace is the perfect place to sip a cocktail (signature cocktails at 17€ / mocktails at 12€) and taste the Mediterranean cuisine of Chef Amine Ifakren.
+The hidden terrace of the Solis restaurant is nestled inside the Renaissance Paris Arc de Triomphe Hotel.
+This small, intimate, and very quiet terrace is the perfect place to sip a cocktail (signature cocktails at 17 € / mocktails at 12 €) and taste the Mediterranean cuisine of chef Amine Ifakren.

-I recommend getting some mezze to share (8€ per mezze) to start, and then for appetizers, we tasted the barbecue grilled octopus with zucchini cream (16€) and also the beefsteak tomato (16€).
-For the main course, we fell in love with the morel ravioli (23€) and we also had the catch of the day, tuna with eggplant, feta, and almonds (31€).
-For dessert, I really recommend the frosted lemon (12€), perfect for this summer, or the ice cream vacherin (12€).
+I recommend getting a few mezzes to share (8 € per mezze) to start, and then for appetizers, we tasted the barbecue grilled octopus with zucchini cream (16 €) and also the beefsteak tomato (16 €).
+For the main course, we fell in love with the morel ravioli (23 €), and we also had the catch of the day, tuna with eggplant, feta, and almonds (31 €).
+For dessert, I really recommend the frosted lemon (12 €), perfect for this summer, or the ice cream vacherin (12 €).

 Tested in 2023 - Invitation

-Restaurant Solis
+Solis Restaurant

 39 Avenue de Wagram, 75017 Paris

-Price: appetizers between 16€ and 17€ / dishes between 19€ and 31€ / desserts 12€
+Prices: appetizers between 16€ and 17€ / main courses between 19€ and 31€ / desserts 12€

 Terraces in the 18th arrondissement of Paris